xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SHOW.BAR**(bar\_num)

-Bar\_num    is the number of the menu bar you want to display.
+Bar\_num&nbsp;&nbsp;&nbsp;&nbsp;is the number of the menu bar you want to display.
 It can be the number of one of the Microsoft Excel built-in menu bars, the number returned by a previously executed ADD.BAR function, or a reference to a cell containing a previously executed ADD.BAR function.

 If bar\_num is omitted, Microsoft Excel displays the appropriate menu bar for the active workbook as shown in the following table.